 Your skin does a pretty good job of looking out for you.
 It protects you from the sun and the heat and the cold and the rain.
-But it doesn’t do all that for free; and like a coat of armor, eventually your skin begins to show some wear and tear.
+But it doesn’t do all that for free; and as a coat of armor, eventually, your skin begins to show some wear and tear.
 Luckily, your skin is quite good at healing and repairing itself.
 In fact, your skin has wonderful healing properties that are just a natural part of its composition.
 The trick is to use those healing processes for targeted rejuvenation.
-Dr. Rokhsar is able to accomplish that by using Microdermabrasion at his NYC offices.
+Courtney is able to accomplish that by using Microdermabrasion1 at our NYC offices.

-Microdermabrasion is an exfoliative treatment in which a wand is used to gently sand the skin.
+Microdermabrasion is2 an exfoliative treatment in which a wand is used to gently sand the skin.
 A small vacuum is attached to the wand that sucks up dead cells and debris.
 The outer layer of skin containing dead cells is removed; uncovering fresh new skin underneath.
-This prevents clogged pores and breakouts, and promotes growth of new healthy skin cells.
+This prevents clogged pores and breakouts and promotes the growth of new healthy skin cells.
 The result is smooth, fresh, healthy skin.
 There is usually no discomfort, and there is no necessary downtime.
 The entire treatment takes about 15 minutes.
-Dr. Rokhsar performs all microdermabrasion himself.
+Dr. Rokhsar leads all microdermabrasion3 treatments.
 Microdermabrasion is usually performed every 3-5 weeks for the best results.

 Microdermabrasion is used for:

 Both microdermabrasion and dermabrasion are ways to rejuvenate and deeply cleanse the skin through a visit to the dermatologist.
-Microdermabrasions are used to treat wrinkles, scars, stretch marks, large pores, mild acne, age spots, and uneven skin tone.
+Microdermabrasion is used to treat wrinkles, scars, stretch marks, large pores, mild acne, age spots, and uneven skin tone.
 This exfoliating treatment begins by gently sanding the skin with tiny crystals, and then a small vacuum is used to remove the dead cells that are left behind.
-Microdermabrasions are usually performed every three to five weeks for optimal results, but can be done on occasion in order to promote new and clean skin growth.
+Microdermabrasion is performed regularly for optimal results but can be done on occasion in order to promote new and clean skin growth.

 Patients have reported some mild discomfort, comparable to a windburn or bad sunburn.
 Excessive movement of the freshly treated skin may cause cracking and bleeding.